 Empathy has the potential to open the door for exploration and healing.

 Patience is invaluable in counseling.
-I’m patient with clients who are guarded and with clients who aren’t ready to change.
-I’m patient in my sessions; I sometimes sit in silence, allowing for the time to process, contemplate, or sort through thoughts.
+I’m patient with clients who are guarded and resistant to help.
+I’m patient in sessions; I sometimes sit in silence, allowing for the time to process, contemplate, or sort through thoughts.
 I’m patient when a client isn’t progressing.
 (Change takes time.)
 Lastly, I’m patient with myself when I say the wrong thing or when it seems my efforts aren’t helping.
-(I remind myself that I’m human; I make mistakes.
-I can’t help everyone.)

-Customer service requires patience.
+For the person seeking assistance from customer service, patience is an asset.
 Hold times can be ridiculously long.
 It also takes time to connect with an actual human.
 And when you do connect, they could say you’ve reached the wrong department.
-They’d transfer the call to someone in a different department (who may then have to transfer you again).
-You’ll probably be placed on hold a few times (and have to explain yourself multiple times).
-The call could be dropped and then you’d have to start all over again.
-You may have trouble understanding a rep’s accent.
-They may be unable to help you if you don’t know your account number (or the first concert you attended, the name of the street you grew up on, etc.) They could ask for a PIN or password you don’t remember creating.
+They may transfer the call to someone in a different department (who may then transfer you again).
+You may be placed on hold more than once (and have to explain yourself multiple times).
+The call could be dropped and you’d have to start the entire process over.

-Alternatively, if you’re dealing with customer service in-person, the line could be long.
-There could be a crying baby nearby or a man with strong body odor standing in front of you.
-Or maybe the person behind you is in your “bubble”; they keep bumping into you.
+Alternatively, if you’re dealing with in-person customer service, the line could be long.
+There could be a crying baby nearby or a man with a stinky odor standing in front of you.
+Or maybe the person behind you keeps bumping into you.
 It could be too hot or too cold in the store.
-Once you get to the front of the line, the clerk could be new; they don’t know how to resolve your issue.
+When you finally get to the front of the line, the clerk may not know how to help.
 You’d be asked to step aside and wait for the manager, which would take even more time.

 Humor connects us; laughing together fosters positivity.